Food Policy

 Establish a policy

-Through our Leadership Circle and DefaultVeg programs, JIFA provides resources to support reducing the amount of animal products served, buying more plant-based products, buying higher welfare animal products, and establishing long-term commitments to sustainable, ethical food with institutional policies.
+Through our DefaultVeg and Leadership Circle programs, JIFA provides resources to support buying more humane and sustainable products, and establishing long-term commitments to ethical food with institutional policies.

 DefaultVeg